About Supported Employment

 Supported employee wages

 Wages for the majority of supported employees are calculated using wage assessment tools under the Supported Employment Services Award 2020 (the Award).
 As part of its four yearly review of modern awards, the Fair Work Commission (FWC) is currently reviewing the Award.

 On 3 December 2019, the FWC released a preliminary decision on the review of the Award and outlined a number of proposed changes, including moving to a single wage assessment tool, the Supported Wage System tool, with modifications to reflect a $3.50 minimum wage and two new wage grades (A and B).
 The FWC also decided to change superannuation contributions for employees under the Award.
 From 1 January 2021, superannuation contributions for employees with a disability is either 9.5% of their ordinary time earnings or $15 per week, whichever is the greater.

-The Australian Government has committed $67 million over the forward years to 2022-23 to support ADEs to transition to any new wage structures under the Award, following a final decision by the FWC.
+The Australian Government has committed $67 million to support ADEs to transition to any new wage structures under the Award, following a final decision by the FWC.